Editor-in-Chief and English Editor

 Martha Cleveland-Innes, Athabasca University, Canada

 Martha is Professor of Education Innovation at Athabasca University.
 She is the author of The Guide to Blended Learning and instructor, co-designer, and researcher for the open online course Blended Learning Practice.
 The 2nd edition of Introduction to Distance Education: Teaching and Learning in a New Era, which she co-edited, has just been released by Taylor & Francis for 2021.
 She has held major research grants supporting research on the technology-enabled student experience.
 In 2019 Martha received an Honorary Doctorate from Mid-Sweden University and the Leadership Award from the Canadian Network for Innovation in Education.
 Her research interest areas include 1) online and blended learning 2) communities of inquiry 3) higher education reform and 4) leadership in education.
-Martha is currently Visiting Professor of Pedagogy at Mid-Sweden University.
+Martha is currently Visiting Professor of Pedagogy at Mid-Sweden University, Virtual Educator in Resident at the National University of Singapore, and a member of the Advisory Group for Digital Literacy with the B.C.
+Ministry of Advanced Education.
 For more information, see http://cde.athabascau.ca/faculty/martic.php.

 Carmen Jensen-Tebb, Athabasca University, Canada

-Carmen is a graduate student in distance education at Athabasca University, where she also serves as the Project Administrator in Open, Digital, and Distance Education in the Faculty of Humanities and Social Sciences providing support for special projects, collaborations, and the education MOOC offerings of Blended Learning Practice, Technology-Enabled Learning, Learning to Learn Online, and Learning to Learn Online Express.
-Carmen manages communication with Journal reviewers and authors, as well as incoming manuscript reviews, initial selection of reviewers, copy edit, and manuscript preparation for publication.
+Carmen is a graduate student in distance education at Athabasca University, where she also serves as the Contract Project Administrator in Open, Digital, and Distance Education in the Faculty of Humanities and Social Sciences providing support for special projects, collaborations, and the education massive open and online course offerings of Blended Learning Practice, Designing for Communities of Inquiry in Online Courses, Leading Change in Teaching and Learning for a Digital World, Learning to Learn Online, Learning to Learn Online Express, and Technology-Enabled Learning.
+Carmen manages communication with Journal authors and reviewers, as well as incoming manuscript reviews, reviewer selection, copy editing, and manuscript preparation for publication.

 Dan Wilton, Athabasca University, Canada